Capital Traction Company

 The Capital Traction Company was the smaller of the two major street railway companies in Washington, D.C., in the early 20th century.

-It was formed in 1895 through a merger of the Rock Creek Railway and the Washington and Georgetown Railroad Company.
+It was formed in 1895 when the Rock Creek Railway acquired the Washington and Georgetown Railroad Company.
 The company's streetcars connected the Washington, D.C., neighborhoods of Georgetown, Capitol Hill, the Armory, and Mount Pleasant; and the suburb of Chevy Chase, Maryland.

-In 1933, it merged with its major competitor, the Washington Railway and Electric Company, to form the Capital Transit Company.
+In 1933, it merged with its major competitor, the Washington Railway and Electric Company, and the Washington Rapid Transit Company, a bus operator, to form the Capital Transit Company.

+History

 Origins

 In the mid-1890s, numerous streetcar companies operated in the District.
 Congress tried to deal with this fractured transit system by requiring them to accept transfers and set standard pricing, and by allowing them to use one another's track.
 But eventually it became clear that consolidation was the best solution.

 On March 1, 1895, Congress authorized the Rock Creek Railway to purchase and merge with any connecting company, and to change its name to the Capital Traction Company.
 The company consequently merged with the Washington and Georgetown on September 21, 1895.
+The merger also took advantage of a peculiar facet of the Rock Creek Railway, whose revenues were rather sparse but whose charter placed no limits on the amount of money that might be raised through the sale of stock and bonds.
+"This providential clause was turned to good advantage in the reorganization of the prosperous Washington and Georgetown Railroad which was severely crippled by its fixed capital ceiling of only $500,000", according to a 1966 history of D.C. streetcars.